4s1-org/snow-white-api/README.md

-# REST API DTO
+# SnowWhite DTO

-This packages contains all data transfer objects (DTO) for the REST API.
+This packages contains all data transfer objects (DTO) for the SnowWhite REST API.